ckb-ecofund/offckb/README.md

 Commands:
-  create [options] [your-project-name]              Create a new dApp from bare templates node [CKB-Version]                                Use the CKB to start devnet clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes [CKB-Version]                         Use the CKB to list blockchain scripts hashes
+  create [options] [your-project-name]              Create a new dApp from bare templates node [options] [CKB-Version]                      Use the CKB to start devnet proxy-rpc [options]                               Start the rpc proxy server clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes [CKB-Version]                         Use the CKB to list blockchain scripts hashes